Welcome to the Virtual Church Page

 Our Sunday worship will be a “Virtual Church” service online every Sunday at the normal time (9:30am), and you can join us for the service simply by clicking on the little sunny church image that you will find on the home page of this website on Sunday mornings.

 Some important notes about the virtual service.
 When you first connect, the mic on your computer or device will be muted.
 It is important during the service that you do not “unmute” your mic unless you have some particular role in the service such as reading a lesson.
 Think of it: if we have 50 people connected and 50 mics are all turned on, we will all be hearing phones ringing, babies crying, people coughing, doors slamming, even people whispering, you get the picture!
 It will feel odd during the hymns, because we will not be hearing each other singing, but that’s the way it has to be.
 (And because of audio delays over the internet, even saying prayers with your mic on would be very confusing because of a very strong “echo effect”.)
 So, keep microphones off please!

 We suggest, just like we regularly do on Sundays, that you come a little early, to make sure you are connected and ready before the service starts.

 Something important to remember: An invitation is only valid during the specific scheduled event, and will not work correctly at any other time.
 There will be separate invitations for separate events.
-The church services will be scheduled at the same time each Sunday, and the “Invitation link” for the church service will only work during the church service.
+The church services will be scheduled at the same time each Sunday, and the “Invitation link” for the church service will only work properly during the church service.
 We have provided the “invitations” on the website in the form of the little pictures of the church, and other icons for other events such as the Sunday School.

 There is a Zoom program (app) which must be installed on your computer or device for you to be able to join any of our events event.
 The very first time you try to connect to any Zooom event it will try to install itself automatically for you.
 There is no need to “sign up” with Zoom if all you want to do is join the event that you have an invitation for.